 This, by the way, is one reason you shouldn’t raise your list price by more than 20% or 25%, at least not at once.
 If the list price is too high, BN.com might not be able to sell the book at all, so no new discount will ever be applied.
 If you do need to raise the list price much beyond that, you should probably do it in stages.

-I assume BN.com has a system for figuring discounts, but I have no idea what it might be.
+I assume BN.com has a system for deciding what discounts to apply—possibly awarding higher discounts to better sellers—but I can’t say I’ve made the effort to work it out.
 Typical discounts can range between 15% and 30%, with some farther afield than that.
 Still, with any luck, the book’s new discounted sale price will land in the same ballpark as its old list price.
 And if it falls far short, it will get another chance the next time the book is reordered.

 4. Compare the new, discounted BN.com sale price with the list price you set at CreateSpace.
 (Remember, this CreateSpace price is still the old one—the price you had at Lightning before raising it.)
 If your CreateSpace price is lowest, you’ll have to raise it to just above the BN.com price, even if only by a penny.
 Otherwise, you won’t be able to see Amazon match the other price.